billwear/billwear.github.io/timestamp.md

 (global-set-key (kbd "<f1>") 'save-buffer)
 '''

-And with just a little effirt,we have a way to add journal entries.
+And with just a little effort,we have a way to add journal entries.